olescom/AutoDoc.project/README.md

-# challenge7
+# AutoDoc

 ## Description
-create readme file
+This code will create a simply and descriptive readmefile

 ## Table of Contents
 - [Installation](#installation)